Hot Properties in Florida

 Warm weather all year, the best children’s entertainment on the planet, competitive year-round flights, an exciting, English-speaking culture: what a wonderful option is Florida for your holiday home, retirement or permanent emigration.
 All with nicely sized homes and villas that are inexpensive by international standards.

 The classic property choice for British buyers is the spacious, modern villa in central Florida, with a pool and within 15 minutes’ drive of the gates of Disneyworld and Universal Studios.
-You can get that from £125,000, or apartments on a holiday complex from half that much.
 Helping pay for the property with rentals is possible, but ensure you’re in an area where that’s legal.

 Don’t limit yourself to property hunting in central Florida, however.
 The “Sunshine State” is the size of England plus Wales and a fair chunk of Scotland, and there is a wide variety of housing styles, cultures and prices.
 There are arty and bohemian towns like Sarasota, cool and wealthy enclaves like Naples, historic cities like St Augustine, or cool party towns/cities like Miami, where Latin America comes to spend its money on condominiums and having fun.
 A new feature in Florida is villas of up to 12 bedrooms so several families can vacation together – Americans just think bigger than most of us.

 Florida will be heaven if you like golf, yachting, sea fishing, kayaking, or those great American pastimes: shopping and eating.
 For children, the warm weather and wide open spaces mean it’s not just about theme parks.
 Florida is known for its horse ranches, its fast cars at Daytona, “Space Coast” where the shuttles once flew from.